Tabitha Suzuma

 Tabitha Sayo Victoria Anne Suzuma is a British writer.
 She was born in 1975 and lives in London.
 She used to work as a primary school teacher and now divides her time between writing and tutoring.
-She is known for her novel 𝙁𝙤𝙧𝙗𝙞𝙙𝙙𝙚𝙣 which is based on a taboo relationship between brother and sister.
+She is known for her novel Forbidden which is based on a taboo relationship between brother and sister.

 Biography

-Tabitha Suzuma was born in London in 1975 to an English mother and a Japanese father, the eldest of five children.
-She went to the French Lycée, but stopped attending school at age fourteen.
-Ten years later, she became a teacher and wrote her first novel, A Note of Madness.
+Tabitha Suzuma was born in West London in 1975 to an English mother and a Japanese father, the eldest of five children.
+She went to the French Lycée until age fourteen.
+She graduated from King's College London with a degree in French literature.

+Years later, Suzuma became a teacher and wrote her first novel, A Note of Madness.
 She has since written five more novels for young adults.
 Her fifth novel, Forbidden, is an incestuous love story between a brother and sister.
 Her most recent novel was published in 2013.